Key national information sources

 Information and guides for returning to work, for both employees and employers, can be found at Healthy Working Lives, a website from Public Health Scotland.

-From 1 August 2020, those who have been shielding can return to work.
 The Scottish Government has developed risk assessment guidance and tools to support employees and employers to have constructive conversations to identify individual risks and take appropriate action to make the workplace safer.
 Guidance on the assessment tools can be found here.

 Mencap have pulled together resources and advice for carers who may be affected by Covid-19.